|

 A package for printing text in Indian languages using English-encoded input.

-This page is here for historical purposes, this package is no longer
+This page is here for historical purposes.
+There is no support available for this older itrans package.

 - January 2006